svrooij/dotnet-endpoint-mapper/README.md

 ### 1. Create Endpoint Classes

-Create classes that implement the `IMapEndpoint` interface:
+Create classes that implement the `IMapEndpoint` interface (needs a constructor without parameters):

 ```csharp
 using Svrooij.EndpointMapper;